LLNL/axom/src/axom/mint/docs/sphinx/sections/mesh_types.rst

 a given dimension.
 Moreover, meshing of complex geometries, consisting of sharp features, is complicated and can lead to degenerate :ref:`Cells` that can be problematic in the computation.
-These shortcomings are alleviated to an extent using a *block-structured meshing strategy* and/or *patch-based AMR*, however, the fundamental limitations still persist.
+These shortcomings are alleviated to an extent using a *block-structured meshing strategy* and/or *patch-based AMR*, however the fundamental limitations still persist.

 All :ref:`StructuredMesh` types have implicit :ref:`Topology`.
 However, depending